intelsdi-x/swan/experiments/optimal-core-allocation/README.md

 #### 'Peak load' option

-This parameter specifies what is expected as the 100% load for memcached expressed in Queries Per Second unit i.e. which load point which is exactly under the desired latency.
+This parameter specifies desired maximum capacity for memcached.
+The unit is are queries per second unit.
+Peak load is the only required parameter.
-This is the only required parameter to run the experiment.
-It should be based on the resources of the target server where the experiment is run.
-Our guideance is to select the peak load according this formular:
+Its value depends on resources available.
+Consider following formula as a rule of thumb:

 ```
 peak_load = number of maximum threads dedicated to memcached * 100k